XORBKPT/Encryption-AES-x86/README.md

 }
 ```

 This C++ code encrypts a user-provided message using AES-CBC with a 128-bit key and PKCS7 padding, then outputs the ciphertext in hexadecimal format.
 It uses the mbedTLS library for AES operations.
+See next bucket for longer keys.
+This is a demo only of c++ and x86.
+Not for actual aerospace use!
 ---
 ## x86 Assembly Translation
 Below is the x86 assembly (NASM syntax) translation for the `main` function and the `hex_to_bytes` helper function.
 The assembly code mirrors the C++ functionality, with detailed comments mapping to the original code.
 Other functions (`self_test`, `bytes_to_hex`, `pkcs7_pad`, `print_formatted_hex`) follow a similar pattern and can be implemented by students using this template.
 ### Assembly Code for `main` Function
 ```nasm
 ; main.asm
-; Aerospace Encryption Program in x86 Assembly (NASM) ; Corresponds to the C++ main function
+; Aerospace Encryption Program in x86 Assembly (NASM) ; Corresponds to the C++ main function extern printf extern fgets extern strlen

-extern printf
-extern fgets
-extern strlen